aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 Historically, the SRP has been described this way:

-> A module should have one, and only one, reason to change.
+> A module should have one, and only one, reason to change, meaning that a class should have only one job.

 Software systems are changed to satisfy users and stakeholders; those users and stakeholders are the «reason to change» that the SRP is talking about.
 Let's rephase the principle: